 Another pair of the best pellet grills that I want to show you today is Pit Boss vs Traeger.
-Since my first comparison between Traeger and Rec Tec, I think that you can get the good one for yourself.
-However, why don’t you try enriching your selection via learning one more popular brand?
-Read my analysis below and see whether it can be fit for your demands or not.
+If you have seen my comparison between Traeger and Rec Tec, then I think that you can decide for yourself which one you think you will like best.
+However, why don’t you try enriching your selection by learning about another popular brand of pellet grills?
+Read my analysis below and see if this new option is more suitable for you.

 - Learn about Traeger and Pit Boss First